-Our principal audit procedures included the following: We test the effectiveness of the design and implementing the internal control system of sales revenue; Inspect of sales contracts, bank account transaction record and real estate ownership transfer document, etc.; Test the samples of sales transaction before and after the end of the year to ensure the correctness of sales revenue.
+Our principal audit procedures included the following:

+- We test the effectiveness of the design and implementing the internal control system of sales revenue. - Perform substantive tests, sample inspections of sales contracts and real estate ownership transfer documents, and check sales data and general ledger details. - Test the samples of sales transaction before and after the end of the year to ensure the correctness of sales revenue.